fayezkaabi26/pca-explorer/docs/index.md

 | HOXKUB    | None   | 5        | 0.4167                | 16.0261               | 20.7236      | … |
 | …         | …      | …        | …                     | …                     | …            | … |

 <br> The tab of the app will fade when the app is computing a user input.
-It will return to its original color once it has completed the users input (Figure 2).
+It will return to its original color once it has completed the user's input (Figure 2).
 In addition to the faded tab, the dashboard browser tab will show “Updating…” when the tool is updating the data.
 Wait for this to return to ‘Dash’ before using the tool.
 This is when the file upload is complete.
 <br>
 <p align="center">
   <img src="https://raw.githubusercontent.com/aaml-analytics/pca-explorer/master/docs/pca-tab-fading.png">